patika-218-akbank-reactnative-bootcamp/assignment-3-DagkanOzyenilmez/README.md

 **React Native Telegram Clone**

-This project is the third homework of Akbank React Native Bootcamp.
+This project is prepared for the third assignment of Akbank React Native Bootcamp.

 **Screenshots**